 We are nearing the completion of a massive renovation project in our home.
 While working on our son’s baseball-themed bedroom, we ran across a fantastic shade of blue—Hale Navy by Benjamin Moore.
 Benjamin Moore’s Hale Navy will be the color of the focal wall in his bedroom.
 My wheels started to turn.
 I love this gorgeous navy shade and this rattan coffee table.
 What if I paired them together?
 I already had the Hale Navy paint sitting in the garage, so I decided this would be a perfect match.
+This paint color will give this old piece of furniture a more modern look.
+I can’t wait to see this one.

 This time I decided to switch this up a bit, though.
 I LOVE chalk paint.
 It is so easy to use—almost no way to mess it up.
 I did say almost!!
 I wanted a smooth finish on this table since it has more intricate details.
 So I turned my paint sprayer into a chalk paint sprayer.
+Chalk painting a coffee table with a paint sprayer speeds up the project and gives a better finish.

 materials needed to Chalk Paint the Coffee Table: